etothepii4/satisfactory-file-parser/README.md

 # Bug Reports or Feedback
 So far this was just a private hobby project.
 But i figure some people actually use it.
-If you find a bug or have feedback about the parser, you can just hit me up on the satisfactory discord `etothepii`.
+If you find a bug or have feedback about the parser, you can just open an issue on the github repo or hit me up on the satisfactory discord `etothepii`.

 # Changelog
 ### [0.4.20] (2024-10-06)